hughsk/s3-sync/README.md

 The following are also specific to s3-sync:

 * `concurrency`: The maximum amount of files to upload concurrently.
+* `retries`: The maximum number of times to retry uploading a file before failing.
+By default the value is 7.
 * `headers`: Additional headers to include on each file.
 * `hashKey`: By default, file hashes are stored based on the file's absolute path.
 This doesn't work very nicely with temporary files, so you can pass